-In the beginning, before knowing about the books to read before going to Massachusetts, we should know the history of Massachusetts.
+In the beginning, before knowing about the books set in Massachusetts, we should know the history of Massachusetts.
 Massachusetts is an important landmark of American history because it was the first colony in New England.
 Pilgrims founded it in 1620.
 In 1692 Massachusetts was also the location of one of history’s most well-known master the Salem, which trails 20 people will then execute it for supposedly being witches; the other two infants died in prison.
 Boston is a cradle of liberty.
 The dumping of the tea sent by the East India Company into the sea and the revolutionary war in Massachusetts.
 Let us discuss books set in Massachusetts in detail.

 Boston has famous universities like Harvard, MIT, and Tufts, but that’s just the tip of the iceberg .
 The greater Boston area has more than 100 colleges, and universities with 2,50,000 students enrolled in Boston and Cambridge alone.
 So, there is a very good possibility that you may be a student if you are going to Boston.
 Some fun information about Massachusetts is that the Dunkin’ Donuts started here by William Rosenberg in 1948.
 Today the Dunkin’ Donuts is sold at 12,000 restaurants and 36 countries.
 Alexander Graham made his first-ever phone call to his assistant Thomas Watson in 1876 in Boston.